 Which star is loneliest?
 Most people would say the answer is Fomalhaut, a bright star in the constellation Piscis Austrinus the Southern Fish.

-But back to Fomalhaut.
 From mid-northern latitudes, Fomalhaut doesn’t climb over the southeast horizon until after nightfall.
 The coming month or so presents a good time to see this star.
-So go outside around mid-vevening – and learn to keep company with the loneliest star.
+So go outside around mid-evening – and learn to keep company with the loneliest star.

 On this autumn night, at about 8 to 9 p.m., look for a solitary star that’s peeking out at you just above the southeast horizon.
 See it?
 No other bright star sits so low in the southeast at this time of year.